dotnet/docs-aspire/docs/testing/manage-app-host.md

 :::zone pivot="xunit"

-With xUnit, we use the `IAsyncLifetime` interface to provide the asynchroneous setup and teardown of the app host instance.
-The `InitializeAsync` method is used to create the app host instance and the `DisposeAsync` method is used to dispose the app host instance.
+With xUnit, we implement the `IAsyncLifetime` interface on the test class to support asynchroneous setup and teardown of the app host instance.
+The `InitializeAsync` method is used to create the app host instance before the tests are run and the `DisposeAsync` method is used to dispose the app host once the tests are completed.

 ```csharp
 public class WebTests : IAsyncLifetime